Bit-Quill/opensearch-project-sql/docs/dev/sql-nested-function-where-clause.md

   }
 ```

-### Syntax Option 1 Output Query
+#### Syntax Option 1 Output Query
 After pushing down the filter object tree we have a DSL query to push to OpenSearch.
-This query forms the boolean logic inside of the `nested` query.
+This query forms the boolean logic inside the `nested` query.
 This mirrors the syntax option chosen which has the condition specified inside the `nested` function.

 ```json
 {